Simmons First National (SFNC)

 Return on equity, or ROE, quantifies bank profitability relative to shareholder equity - an essential capital source for these institutions.
 Over extended periods, superior ROE performance drives faster shareholder wealth compounding through reinvestment, share repurchases, and dividend growth.

-10. Key Takeaways from Simmons First National’s Q3 Results
+11. Key Takeaways from Simmons First National’s Q4 Results

 We see the value of companies driving economic growth, but in the case of Simmons First National, we’re out.
-For starters, its revenue growth was weak over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its TBVPS has declined over the last five years.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+To begin with, its revenue growth was weak over the last five years.
+And while its improving efficiency ratio shows the business has become more productive, the downside is its relatively low ROE suggests management has struggled to find compelling investment opportunities.
+On top of that, its TBVPS has declined over the last five years.

 Simmons First National’s P/B ratio based on the next 12 months is 0.8x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+There are better investments elsewhere.